emilhdiaz/vulcan/README.md

 Usage: vulcan ACTION [OPTIONS]

 ACTIONS:
-  install                       Installs all installers and programs as specified in the supplied vulcan configuration file help                          Prints this usage menu
+  install                       Installs all installers and packages as specified in the supplied vulcan configuration file help                          Prints this usage menu